loomio/loomio-docs/user_manual/src/getting_started/orientation.md

 # A quick tour of Loomio

-Lets take a quick orientation tour to help you participate in discussions and decisions.
+Lets take an orientation tour to help you quickly understand how to participate in discussions and decisions in your group.

 ## Group page

 Your group home page is the first place people see when they arrive.
-It contains a description of why the group exists and what you will use it for, and any other information that may help you participate.
+It contains a description of why the group exists, what you will use it for, and any other information that may help you participate.

 You can add an image that represents something of your organization and place.